minio/docs/source/administration/bucket-replication/enable-server-side-multi-site-bucket-replication.rst

 This procedure requires repeating steps for each MinIO deployment participating in the multi-site replication configuration.
 Depending on the number of deployments, this procedure may require significant time and care in implementation.
 MinIO recommends reading through the procedure *before* attempting to implement the documented steps.

-- :ref:`<minio-bucket-replication-multi-site-minio-console-procedure>`
+- :ref:`Configure Multi-Site Bucket Replication Using the MinIO Console <minio-bucket-replication-multi-site-minio-console-procedure>`
-   - :ref:`<minio-bucket-replication-multi-site-minio-console-create-replication-rules>`
+   - :ref:`Create the Replication Rules <minio-bucket-replication-multi-site-minio-console-create-replication-rules>`
-   - :ref:`<minio-bucket-replication-multi-site-minio-console-validate-replication-config>`
+   - :ref:`Validate the Replication Configuration <minio-bucket-replication-multi-site-minio-console-validate-replication-config>`
-- :ref:`<minio-bucket-replication-multi-site-minio-cli-procedure>`
+- :ref:`Configure Multi-Site Bucket Replication Using the Command Line <minio-bucket-replication-multi-site-minio-cli-procedure>`
-   - :ref:`<minio-bucket-replication-multi-site-minio-cli-create-remote-targets>`
+   - :ref:`Create Replication Remote Targets <minio-bucket-replication-multi-site-minio-cli-create-remote-targets>`
-   - :ref:`<minio-bucket-replication-multi-site-minio-cli-create-replication-rules>`
+   - :ref:`Create New Bucket Replication Rules <minio-bucket-replication-multi-site-minio-cli-create-replication-rules>`
-   - :ref:`<minio-bucket-replication-multi-site-minio-cli-verify-replication-config>`
+   - :ref:`Validate the Replication Configuration <minio-bucket-replication-multi-site-minio-cli-verify-replication-config>`

 .. _minio-bucket-replication-multi-site-minio-console-procedure: